Emergency Medicine and Pain Management for Primary Care

 - No-shows and early departures are considered a cancellation: No refunds will be issued.

-All lodging cancellations must be made directly with the lodging venue.
+All lodging cancellations must be made directly with the hotel.
 Please refer to your lodging confirmation for contact information and policies.

 Register & Book Your Lodging Early!
-The MCE reduced room rates will be available to registered attendees up until October 4, 2021 (based on availability).
+The MCE reduced room rates will be available to registered attendees up until May 5, 2023 (based on availability).
 Our allotment for reduced room rates may sell out before this date.
 We urge you to secure your lodging reservation as early as possible.
-Reduced rates will also be offered 3 nights pre and post-program dates (based on availability).
+Reduced rates will also be offered for 3 nights pre and post-program dates (based on availability).

 - Attendees must register within (7) seven days of booking MCE discounted lodging to avoid cancellations or increased nightly rates (depending on Hotel/Resort policy).